solidjs/solid/documentation/api.md

 ### `createMemo(prev => <code>, initialValue, comparatorFn): getValueFn`

 Creates a readonly signal that recalculates it's value whenever the executed codes dependencies update.
-Memos only notify dependents when returned value changes.
-You can also set a custom comparator.
+By default memos always notify on updating a value.
+However a comparator can be passed in to indicate whether the values should be considered equal and listeners not notified.

 ### `onCleanup(() => <code>)`